Bool76/how-to/docs/README.md

 ## Product Vision Statement
-Provide an alternative development environment for Ian's famous HOW TO doc for the purpose of improving access to the document, keep the turnover rate the same or increase it, and learn a new technology
+Provide an alternative development environment for Ian's famous HOW TO doc in order to improving access to the document, keep the create rate the same or increase it, and learn a new technology

+## History
+Inspiration based on project work from https://vuepress.vuejs.org/

 ## Tech Stack